-- Bullet- Under this method of amortization, the amount of amortization of the intangible is charged to the income statement of the company all at once.
+Bullet- Under this method of amortization, the amount of amortization of the intangible is charged to the income statement of the company all at once.
 This method recognizes the expense all at one go which generally firms does not adopt this method as it affects the numbers of profit and EBIT largely in that year

-Both depreciation and amortization are a non-cash expense but need to be created like a provision as assets have a particular life and need to be replaced in due course of time if the business does not want to lose their labor productivity.
+	Both processes are a non-cash expense but need to be created like a provision as assets have a particular life and need to be replaced in due course of time if the business does not want to lose their labor productivity.

 	That is why the use of these two accounting concepts are very important and are paramount in nature.
 These two are often identical terms and are often used interchangeably but they are both governed by different accounting standards.

 	This has been a guide to Depreciation vs Amortization.
 Here we discuss the top differences between them and their methods along with infographics and comparative table.
 You may also have a look at the following articles –